SciRooPlot/SciRooPlot/docs/README.md

   plot[1](2).SetColor(kRed);           // B: use the () operator

-  // finally, after plot definition is done we can add it to the manager
+  // finally, after plot definition is done we can add it to the manager pm.AddPlot(plot);
-  // at this point the plot object we were modifying is moved to the manager
-  // and the plot object remaining in the current scope will be empty pm.AddPlot(plot);
 } // -----------------------------------------------------------------------